About South Luangwa

-History of the South Luangwa National Park
+South Luangwa National Park

-Norman Carr quickly realised that photographic safaris and not big game hunting were the future for the region’s wildlife and built the first dedicated game-viewing camp.
+Norman Carr quickly realised that photographic safaris and not big game hunting were the future for the area’s wildlife and built the first dedicated game-viewing camp.
+The area was established as a National Park in 1972 and it quickly became one of the finest game-viewing destinations on the continent.

 It’s this varied habitat that allows for such a huge concentration of African wildlife including elephant, hippo, giraffe, lion, leopard, buffalo and many more.